jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The truth is cars aren't new and exciting.
 They're already integrated into our lives.
 More chrome, keyless entry, leather interior are refreshing, enjoyable, but in the end, they don't really matter.
 You're the same cyborg with almost any car.
 Polishing up old technology doesn't upgrade civilization.

-My customers admitted as much, because after an accident, what they wanted most of all (by far) was a rental car.
+My customers admitted as much.
+After an accident, what they wanted most of all (by far) was a rental car.
 Fancy features and made up colors didn't matter; they just needed to get around.

 Dark majic turns us into introverts who think we're controlling levers of power in the game of civilization as important player gods.
 In reality, we're really just non-playing characters living in the past.